Md-Farhan-Jeelani/Md-Farhan-Jeelani/README.md

 [![Website](https://img.shields.io/website?label=icodeinpython.com&style=for-the-badge&url=https%3A%2F%2Ficodeinpython.com)](http:/icodeinpython.com)

 ## I'm Data Analyst, Tech Enthusiast and Open Source Enthusiast!!
 Hello there this is Md Farhan Jeelani.
-A Computer Science Undergrad student, Developer, You can see my work down below.
+A Data AnaLyst, Developer, You can see my work down below.
 I love to code in Python (Currently an intermediate in Python😅).
 I am a friendly guy you can connect me on social media.
 - 🔭 I just launched my first e-learning platform: [icodeinpython.com!][course, projects, online editor , e-books]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators